 - Give your carpeted areas a deep clean

-A regular steam cleaning by a professional cleaning service will take a dirty, stained carpet and make it new again.
+A regular steam cleaning by professional cleaners will take a dirty, stained carpet and make it new again.
 Plus, it eliminates germs, debris, dirt and chemicals that embed themselves in the fibres of the carpet.
 Moisture control is also important with carpeting.
 A carpet that is repeatedly soaked will eventually grow mold or mildew within it.
 Frequent deep cleans will ensure that your carpet stays in good shape over time.

 - Implement sanitization strategies